What We Know About Trump’s New ‘Executive Orders’

 So what comes next?

 Lawsuits, more empty posturing from the president and his allies, bad-faith calls for Joe Biden to pledge to forgive the payroll taxes Trump is trying to defer — and little hope of further assistance for struggling Americans until Congress passes another stimulus.
+Some Senate Republican leaders have praised Trump’s new actions, but more for their symbolism than substance.
 It’s possible, of course, that the president is launching his so-called orders to spur Congress to act, but as the Los Angeles Times noted on Saturday — Trump probably doesn’t have anywhere near as much leverage as he thinks he does:

 One person familiar with the White House’s thinking on the matter suggested that Trump is trying to pressure Democrats to make concessions in negotiations with White House Chief of Staff Mark Meadows and Treasury Secretary Steven T. Mnuchin.
 But the president’s zigzagging on legislative matters, his constant catcalls from the sidelines and his diminished political standing have left him with a weaker hand to play.

-Note: This post has been updated to include additional information, analysis, and commentary.